navinpokala/MultiWormTracker2024/README.md

 		>> leaving_events_per_min_on_lawn  = lawn_leaving_analysis('mymovie.avi',1,'timerbox')
 	If the program has a hard time finding the lawn edge or worms, the GUI will ask for your help.

-There are lots of other functions and programs hidden in the package ....
-I need to document them all someday!

-If you have any questions or problems at all, please let me know.
-This version has been tested on R2011b, but should work on later versions.
-Some earlier versions may give interesting errors that can be easily fixed by changing the names of some functions.
-I have found that anytime someone else uses my software, it fails in a novel manner!! npokala@alum.mit.edu

-For additional details and remarks, please see
-Pokala and Flavell "Recording and quantifying C. elegans behavior" in the "C. elegans Methods and Applications" volume of "Methods in Molecular Biology"

-If you have any questions or problems, please let me know ...
-I have found that anytime someone else uses my software, it fails in a novel manner!!
-This version has been tested on R2024b but should work on later versions.
-There are many additional functions for analyzing and displaying Tracks and binned data I haven't had a chance to properly document ...
-Feel free to drop me an email to see whether a function to do what you want already exists or is a few edits away from existing ...
-Navin Pokala
-navin (dot) pokala (at) nyit (dot) edu

-Make sure that you have the Matlab image processing and statistics toolboxes installed.

-Launch matlab.

-cd to where-ever you put the code.
-I STRONGLY recommend against using spaces in directories or filenames.

-Edit MultiWormTracker_setup.m:
-      edit line 8 MultiWormTracker_CODE_PATH to where you put the source code directory

-Using Windows, copy put_into_C_windows_system32\pdftk.exe to C:\Windows\System32

-Run MultiWormTracker_setup in matlab each time you want to use the code:

->> MultiWormTracker_setup

-This will temporarily set the program path to the MultiWormTracker_CODE_PATH directory and temporarily remove any other non-core matlab paths.
-This is necessary to avoid conflicts between function names, etc.
-These changes are NOT saved; you will need to run MultiWormTracker_setup each time unless you manually save the path.
-However, you will not need to edit MultiWormTracker_setup.m again.

 To track, cd to the directory containing your movies, or the directory just above.